 - 2007: New interchange opens, integrated with AMK Hub

 Other roadside terminals were also established in Ang Mo Kio to accommodate the growing number of bus routes.
-There was one at Ang Mo Kio Avenue 6, near Block 304 (later integrated into Ang Mo Kio Avenue 3), and others at Ang Mo Kio Avenue 10 (Block 555), Ang Mo Kio Industrial Park 1 and Ang Mo Kio Industrial Park 2.
+There was one at Ang Mo Kio Avenue 6, near Block 304 (later integrated into Ang Mo Kio Avenue 3), and others at Ang Mo Kio Avenue 10 (Block 555), Ang Mo Kio Industrial Park 1 (for Feeder 261) and Ang Mo Kio Industrial Park 2 (for Feeder 263).

-Opened on Sunday, 10 April 1983, Ang Mo Kio Bus Interchange was located at the junction of Ang Mo Kio Avenue 3 and Avenue 8, spreading over 14,000 square metres and boasting 36 boarding and alighting berths within a spacious concourse.
-It replacing the many scattered bus terminals around Ang Mo Kio as the centralized bus terminating point for bus services terminating in Ang Mo Kio.
+Finally, opening on Sunday, 10 April 1983, Ang Mo Kio Bus Interchange was located at the junction of Ang Mo Kio Avenue 3 and Avenue 8.
+It spread over 14,000 square metres and boasted 36 boarding and alighting berths within a spacious concourse.
+It replaced the many scattered bus terminals around Ang Mo Kio as the centralized bus terminating point for bus services terminating in Ang Mo Kio.

-The interchange continued operations for almost 20 years until it was closed on 24 March 2002, where operations were moved to Ang Mo Kio Temporary Bus Interchange further north along Ang Mo Kio Avenue 8, near the Ang Mo Kio Library.
+The interchange continued operations for almost 20 years until it was closed on 24 March 2002, where operations were moved to Ang Mo Kio Temporary Bus Interchange further north along Ang Mo Kio Avenue 8, at the junction with Ang Mo Kio Central 2 (near the Ang Mo Kio Library).
 The existing interchange was demolished to make way for the building of Ang Mo Kio Hub.
 Originally intended to be operational for two years, construction delays at AMK Hub added two more years to its lifespan.

 On Saturday, 28 April 2007, Ang Mo Kio Integrated Transport Hub opened on the original site of the old interchange, with a total of 36 bus parking lots and nine berths for boarding and alighting.
 It is integrated within the retail portion of Ang Mo Kio Hub.